BrianSzuter/MfcAppWithIntTests/README.md

 - Driving full application functionality from a different executable, including your integration / functional test frame of choice.
 - The ability to override and drive the message loop in a test environment to functionally drive MFC from an API level.

+Search the solution for "Point of Interest" to see how this application differs from a basic new MFC application.

 Please note that this is a work in progress.